Kristy Curry: Coaching career

 As head coach of the Texas Tech Lady Raiders, following the retirement of Hall of Fame coach Marsha Sharp, Curry embarked upon a rebuilding program as her tenure began in 2006, facing the challenges of new-era recruiting and the increased talent prevalent in the Big 12 Conference, especially Big 12 South opponents Baylor, Oklahoma, Texas, and Texas A&M, all of whom were frequently ranked in the Top 25 and contending for the national championship.
 In her first six years at Texas Tech, Curry led the Lady Raiders to three appearances in the Women's National Invitational Tournament.

 In January 2011, the Lady Raiders ascended to #26 in the AP national rankings (#25 in the Coaches' Poll), and on February 19, 2011, in the United Spirit Arena, the Lady Raiders upset the #1-ranked Baylor Bears.
 In the regular-season finale on March 5, 2011, Texas Tech defeated the #18 Oklahoma Sooners for the Lady Raiders' third victory over a ranked opponent in seventeen days.
 Texas Tech accepted an invitation to the NCAA Tournament.

 In March 2011, Curry signed a five-year contract extension with Texas Tech.
 Under Curry's leadership, the Lady Raiders began the 2011–12 season with 14 straight victories and were ranked #10 in the AP poll in early January 2012.

 On January 9, 2013, Curry reached her 300th career victory, with a win over the Kansas State Wildcats with a score of 59–50 on her home court in Lubbock, Texas, with a career record of 300–141 (.680) at the time.
 Curry guided the Texas Tech Lady Raiders to the 2013 NCAA Tournament, their second appearance in three years in the tournament.

 Curry accepted the same position at The University of Alabama on May 11, 2013, and replaced former Crimson Tide basketball star Wendell Hudson as head coach.

+The 2023-24 season would prove to be Curry's best season at Alabama, as the Tide went 23-8 and 10-6 in the SEC and also clinched a 4th seed and double bye in the SEC Tournament.
+Sarah Ashlee Barker was named to the All-SEC first team and Aaliyah Nye was named to the All-SEC second team.
+The Tide received an invite to the NCAA Tournament, where they advanced to the Second Round.
+Additionally, Aaliyah Nye would break the single-season three-pointer record previously held by Brittany Davis during the 2021-22 season.